learn-co-curriculum/cssi-prework-python-io/README.md

 ## Reading Files

+In order to use data in a file, we will need to load it into our script as **input**.
 The `read()` method starts at the start of a file.
 This method takes an optional parameter to indicate the number of characters to be read.
 If the parameter is omitted, the entire file is read.

 To read our movies.text file, we need to create a new file object in read mode: `r`.
 Then we'll print whatever read() returns so we can see it.
 ```python